JunhengWang/cs400-X-Team-14/proposal.md

 Work as a team to create a project proposal for your X-team to complete together.
 The project does not have to be extremely difficult, but there must be work to do for each member of your team.
-You may reference figures using "See figure 1".
 Be sure to submit corresponding image files, i.e. figure1.png (or figure1.jpg) for each figure.

 ## Grading: To earn full credit, your team's proposal must include: